 - Yoking the Shadow

-Below is a list of recommended teachers of Shadow Yoga.
-These individuals have shown an understanding of the basic principles of Shadow Yoga and are practising and teaching its forms with integrity.
-Listed in alphabetical order of Country.
+Below is a list of teachers of Shadow Yoga who we believe, as at December 2018, have shown an understanding of the basic principles of Shadow Yoga.

 Koyu Terasawa: yogashuhari.jimdo.com

 South of France